unicef/publicgoods-toolkit/community.md

   The code was thrown over the wall, as the saying goes, and it is there for anyone else to pick up if they want.

-For a short encapsulation of this information, it might be useful to refer to this [2018 slide presentation of the archetypes](https://opentechstrategies.com/files/presentations/2018-finos/finos-presentation.html\#(3)).

 ### Identifying Archetypes In Your Community